-The prediction of the building thermal behaviour was done using the EnergyPlus simulation code, estimating the heating and cooling needs, for different construction solutions for the envelope and for the partition elements.
+The prediction of the building thermal behaviour was done using the EnergyPlus simulation code, estimating the heating and cooling needs, for different construction solutions for the envelope and for the partition elements (Crawley, 2002; Crawley, 2005).
 The buildings had mixed ventilation, with air inlets on the windows frames of the main rooms and with mechanical ventilation in the kitchen and in the WCs.
-In summer, during night periods, the buildings were ventilated to use the cooler outside air to reduce indoor temperature.
+In summer, during night periods, the buildings were ventilated using the cooler outside air to reduce indoor temperature.

 The thermal comfort conditions of the occupants were determined according to EN ISO 7730 and EN 15251.
-The comfort period (number of hours during the occupied period where the occupants were comfortable) was ascertain by EnergyPlus according to ASHRAE 55 - 2004 graph (Section 5.2.1.1) (ASHRAE 55, 2004; EN ISO 7730, 1994; EN 1521; 2007).
+The comfort period (number of hours during the occupied period where the occupants were comfortable) was ascertain by EnergyPlus according to ASHRAE 55 - 2004 graph (Section 5.2.1.1) (ASHRAE 55, 2004; EN ISO 7730, 1994; EN 15251; 2007).

-The acoustic behaviour was considered estimating the weighted normalized airborne sound insulation index of the façade ( $D{2m, nT, W}$ ), using the Acoubat Sound Program, as this is the only requirement that the building elements of single detached family houses have to fulfil (RRAE, 2008).
+The acoustic behaviour was considered estimating the weighted normalized airborne sound insulation index of the façade, measured at 2m from them $(D{2m,\,nT,\,W})$ , according the to the EN 12354-3 standard, using the Acoubat Sound Program, as this is the only requirement that the building elements of single detached family houses have to fulfil (EN 12354-3, 2000; RRAE, 2008).

-The visual comfort was accessed through the daylight factor, for the most unfavourable situation, using the Desktop Radiance Tool, for the 21st of December and for the 21st of July considering the existence of a light-colour curtain in every window.
+The visual comfort was accessed through the daylight factor, for the most unfavourable situation, using the Desktop Radiance Tool, for the 21st of December and for the 21st of July considering the existence of a light-colour curtain in every window (Estes, 2004).
 The daylight factor is the International Commission on Illumination (CIE from its French title) recommended method to determine the performance of a daylighting system, and is independent on the window design and location, outdoor obstructions, optical characteristics of inner surfaces and windows.
 It is useful for estimating the amount of glazing needed to illuminate a space.

-To assess the Indoor Air Quality it was applied the Fanger method to predict the number of persons dissatisfied with the IAQ, taking into account the number of ach, predicted using Comis studio program, the number of occupants and the materials used (low-polluting or non low-polluting) (Fanger, 1988; CEN CR 1752, 1998).
+To assess the Indoor Air Quality it was applied the Fanger method to predict the number of persons dissatisfied with the IAQ, taking into account the number of ach, predicted using Comis studio program, the number of occupants and the materials used (low-polluting or non low-polluting) (Fanger, 1988; CEN CR 1752, 1998, Feustel, 1998).